Improving mental health care through technology integration.

 Overview

-Foresight found its start as software which used data from genetic testing to improve the way psychiatrists prescribe meditations.
-Foresight later expanded its mission to leverage a variety of technological tools to improve mental healthcare.
-As an early step, Foresight opened a mental health clinic in a busy Berkeley location.
-That's when I came in…
+I interned with a mental health startup, Foresight, which found its start as software which used data from genetic testing to improve the way psychiatrists prescribe meditations.
+Foresight had expanded its mission to leverage a variety of technological tools to improve mental healthcare, and were in the process of opening their first clinic space.

 Opportunity